 A wrongful death claim is a civil matter used to punish a party that causes another person’s death by their carelessness, recklessness, or intentional misconduct.
 Under Alabama Code § 6-5-410, a party can be held responsible if their negligence, omission, or wrongful act caused another person’s death.
 They could also be forced to pay a monetary penalty.
 Because it is a civil case, a wrongful death claim does not lead to imprisonment or probation.

-Proving a wrongful death claim can be difficult.
 If you believe the other party’s actions were negligent and caused your loved one’s death, speak with our Mobile wrongful death lawyers today.
 We can review what happened and inform you of your legal rights and options moving forward.

-If you are not sure of whether you can bring a wrongful death lawsuit or not, contact our attorneys right away.
+If you are not sure whether you can bring a wrongful death lawsuit or not, contact our attorneys right away.
 We can discuss your possible involvement in this claim.
 We can also explain your rights and options if you want to pursue compensation, but the personal representative does not.

 Compensation in a wrongful death claim is different than in a personal injury claim.
 Injury lawsuits pursue compensatory damages.
-The money you would receive in one of those cases is meant to repay your financial losses and make you whole in regard to your physical and psychological injuries.
+The money you would receive in one of those cases is meant to repay your financial losses and make you whole concerning your physical and psychological injuries.
 In a wrongful death lawsuit, damages are punitive.
 The monetary reward is not compensation for you and your other loved one’s injuries.
 Instead, it is intended to punish the wrongdoer and prevent them from acting negligently again.

 The value of your wrongful death claim depends on a variety of factors.
 If you are wondering what your lawsuit may be worth before you decide whether to move forward or not, contact us right away.
 We have decades of experience handling wrongful death claims.